 Navigating Uncertainty: The Importance of Having a "What If" Plan

-2020 has highlighted the importance of having a “what if” plan for when the unexpected happens.
-Having a plan in place is key to handle the uncertain economy and ensure that you don’t face the impacts of the unexpected future.
+2020 highlighted the importance of having a “what if” plan for when the unexpected happens.
+With 2021 well underway, having a plan in place is key to handling the uncertain economy and ensure that you don’t face the impacts of the unexpected future.
+Despite the unknowns of our economic future, many Americans don't have a back up plan or emergency fund to cover unexpected expenses.
+In fact,

 Here’s the “what ifs” you need to consider so that you can be as prepared as possible in the event of an emergency: